 The Woosmap API SLA does not apply to any Service(s) that expressly exclude this Woosmap API SLA (as stated in the documentation for such services) and any performance issues: (i) caused by factors outside of WGS’s reasonable control; (ii) that resulted from any actions or inactions of Client or any third parties; or (iii) that resulted from Client’s equipment and/or third party equipment (not within the primary control of WGS).
 This Woosmap API SLA states Client’s sole and exclusive remedy for any failure by WGS to meet this Woosmap API SLA.

 Definitions.
 The following definitions apply to this Woosmap API SLA.

-“Downtime” means, for a Domain or Application, if average latency (excepted data management API) is greater than fifteen seconds.
+- “Downtime” means, for a Domain or Application, if average latency (excepted data management API) is greater than fifteen seconds.
 Downtime is measured based on server side error rate.

+- “Downtime Period” means, for a Domain, a period of ten consecutive minutes of Downtime.
+Intermittent Downtime for a period of less than ten minutes will not be counted towards any Downtime Periods.
 “Monthly Uptime Percentage” means total number of minutes in a calendar month minus the number of minutes of Downtime suffered from all Downtime Periods in a calendar month, divided by the total number of minutes in a calendar month.

-“Scheduled Downtime” means those times where WGS notifies Customers of periods of Downtime seven days prior to the commencement of such Downtime.
+- “Scheduled Downtime” means those times where WGS notifies Clients of periods of Downtime seven days prior to the commencement of such Downtime.
 There will be no more than twelve hours of Scheduled Downtime per calendar year.
 Scheduled Downtime is not considered Downtime for purposes of this Woosmap API SLA, and will not be counted towards any Downtime Periods.

-Documentation available at the following address: https://developers.woosmap.com/
+Documentation available at: https://developers.woosmap.com/